CCMS-UCSD/GNPSDocumentation/docs/downloadlibraries.md

 Click the download icon to get an MGF version of the spectral library.

+With a full list that can be found [here](https://gnps-external.ucsd.edu/gnpslibrary).

 ???
 MGF Format for GNPS Library Spectrum
     ```
     BEGIN IONS